7 Tips for Improving MIG Welding

 5. Use the correct contact tip recess for the application.

-Contact tips can have a significant impact on MIG welding performance since this consumable is responsible for transferring the welding current to the wire as it passes through the bore, creating the arc.
+Contact tips can have a significant impact on improving MIG welding performance since this consumable is responsible for transferring the welding current to the wire as it passes through the bore, creating the arc.

 The position of the contact tip within the nozzle, referred to as the contact tip recess, is just as important.
 The correct contact recess position can reduce excessive spatter, porosity, insufficient penetration, and burn-through or warping on thinner materials.